connexcs/docs/report.md

 Users can manage their report section by selecting the customers, providers and destination at the same time.

-* By checking the options from the drop down menu,enable the users to select the option of their choice, as shown in **Figure 3.**
+* Checking the options from the drop down menu, enables the users to select the option of their choice, as shown in **Figure 3.**
 * Users can also uncheck any of them from the options.
 * Users can also **Select All** the options or **Select None** for all options.
 And Search text field is also provided.